Colorful illustration of AI vocabulary and language concepts

 MLX

 MLX is Apple's machine learning framework, designed specifically for Apple Silicon (M-series Macs).
-It takes advantage of unified memory, which lets Macs run larger models than you'd expect for their price — a 128GB M-series Mac can load models that'd require a $10,000+ Nvidia rig.
+It takes advantage of unified memory, which lets Macs run larger models than you'd expect for their price.
+For example, a 128GB M-series Mac can load models that'd require a very expensive Nvidia rig.

 Unsloth